 Others, such as parts of the Rockaways, were just poor, where the working class start their long-distance commute.

-The storm has claimed other casualties, such as the New York City Marathon, scheduled for November 4 but cancelled when officials sustained withering public criticism for diverting resources to such an event when masses of people were suffering.
+The storm has claimed other casualties, such as the New York City Marathon, scheduled for November 4 but canceled when officials sustained withering public criticism for diverting resources to such an event when masses of people were suffering.

 At least two officials lost their jobs.
-The chief operating officer of the state-owned utility Long Island Power Authority LIPA.L quit under fire for the company’s slow response in restoring power, and Cuomo fired his emergency management chief for using state workers to clear a tree from his driveway.
+The chief operating officer of the state-owned utility Long Island Power Authority (LIPA) quit under fire for the company’s slow response in restoring power, and Cuomo fired his emergency management chief for using state workers to clear a tree from his driveway.

 The stresses also weighed on the relationships of top officials.
-Joseph Lhota, chairman of New York’s Metropolitan Transportation Authority MTA.L, apologized to New York Mayor Michael Bloomberg after being quoted in the New York Times saying Bloomberg had predicted “like an idiot” that a flooded vehicle tunnel would soon reopen.
+Joseph Lhota, chairman of New York’s Metropolitan Transportation Authority (MTA), apologized to New York Mayor Michael Bloomberg after being quoted in the New York Times saying Bloomberg had predicted “like an idiot” that a flooded vehicle tunnel would soon reopen.

 Politicians have praised the tireless effort of rescue workers and civil servants who have saved lives and restored battered infrastructure.
 For example the MTA partially restored service on the city’s 108-year-old subway system three days after the storm, even though seven tunnels under the East River filled with water.